haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 {% endhighlight %}
 {% endcollapsible %}

-## Step 2: Create an InstallSchema script
+## 步骤2.
+Create an InstallSchema script

 To create an InstallSchema script, navigate to the `app/code/Learning/GreetingMessage` folder and create a `Setup` folder.